espressoshock/ble-ledly/README.md

 ## Extensibility

-This library has been designed with extensibility in mind.
-You can:
+This library has been designed with _extensibility in mind_.

 - It is possible to create your own _device_ by implementing the `Device` trait and use the _built-in_ communication protocol.
 - You can add your own __communication protocol__ by implementing the `Protocol` trait and use it to drive one of the built-in devices.